[FAQs] Disclosures & Reporting in Form 3CD | Tax Audit | A.Y. 2023-24

 The requirement of reporting arises only on forfeiture of advance.
 If an advance has been received and has been outstanding for a considerable time, there is no requirement to report such amount unless and until it is forfeited by an act of the assessee.

-FAQ 20.
-ABC Ltd. has rendered services to its Associated Enterprise resulting in a net profit of 15% on cost.
-Transfer Pricing Officer (TPO) calculated the ALP of this transaction at 20% of the cost and accordingly made an adjustment.
+FAQ 25.
+ABC Ltd. has rendered services to its Associated Enterprise, resulting in a net profit of 15% on cost.
+The Transfer Pricing Officer (TPO) calculated the ALP of this transaction at 20% of the cost and accordingly made an adjustment.
 Is it required to be reported in Form 3CD?

 As per Clause 30A of Form 3CD, if any primary adjustment to the transfer price has been made as per Section 92CE(1), then the following details need to be given in Clause 30A of the form.

-FAQ 21.
-How to calculate the interest on excess money that need to be repatriated after a primary adjustment?
+FAQ 26.
+How to calculate the interest on excess money that needs to be repatriated after a primary adjustment?

 It is possible that the amount of imputed interest income on the excess money not repatriated to India may relate to more than one year.
 Having regard to Rule 10CB, the interest liability extends till the date of repatriation.
 Accordingly, for the relevant year under audit, such liability in respect of imputed interest may extend not only to the primary adjustment but may also relate to the primary adjustment made in the earlier years.